 Gene Grant is a veteran journalist and columnist in Albuquerque.
 He has worked at the Albuquerque Tribune, Albuquerque Journal, and Weekly Alibi.
-He has also contributed to Variety Magazine on the New Mexico film industry, and also penned the “Albuquerque On Film” column for Albuquerque the Magazine.
+He has also contributed to Variety Magazine on the New Mexico film industry, and also penned the "Albuquerque On Film" column for Albuquerque the Magazine.
 Gene joined KNME in 2005 as a regular panelist on a half hour opinion show called THE LINE.
 Gene has hosted THE LINE since 2006, and is now the sole host of KNME’s hour long public affairs show, NEW MEXICO IN FOCUS.
 Gene is also a award-winning playwright, screenwriter and former congressional staffer.
-He is the father of two girls, both attending UNM.
+He is the father of two daughters, one, a graduate of both CNM and UNM.

 Gwyneth Doland, Correspondent

 Gwyneth Doland works in print, online, radio and television journalism.
 She teaches multimedia journalism in the Communication and Journalism Department at UNM.

 Gwyneth investigated corruption in state government in 2015 and 2012 for the Washington, D.C.-based nonprofit Center for Public Integrity.
 She was previously the executive director of the New Mexico Foundation for Open Government, the editor of pioneering online news site The New Mexico Independent and a staff writer for the Santa Fe Reporter and Weekly Alibi.